With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreFamily Psychological Associates is a mental health facility in Armstrong County, PA, located at 365 Franklin Hill Road, 16201.
+Learn MoreFamily Psychological Associates is a mental health clinic in Armstrong County, PA, located at 365 Franklin Hill Road, 16201.
 Family Psychological Associates provides outpatient treatment.
-Family Psychological Associates provides behavior modification, couples/family therapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Family Psychological Associates offers behavior modification, dialectical behavior therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
 Family Psychological Associates also supports people with trauma.
-Some other services available at Family Psychological Associates include case management, court-ordered outpatient treatment and family psychoeducation.
+Additional services offered at Family Psychological Associates include case management, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.